+At this moment, Florida has nearly 500,000 unfilled jobs, and forecasts indicate substantial growth in new jobs annually between now and 2030.
 This report continues our focus on illustrating the disability workforce landscape in Florida and imagining what is possible when employers realize the value of a disability inclusive workforce.
+Floridians with disabilities are a part of a statewide workforce solution.

 It is our goal to close the labor force participation gap for Floridians with disabilities by 10 percentage points in the next 10 years.
-This translates to approximately 300,000 more individuals with disabilities entering the workforce in Florida by 2032.
 This effort requires extensive analysis of existing data and research, identifying new areas of required research, facilitating collaboration among our many stakeholders, and engaging with more partners and funders.